Client Policies

 • ensuring that the rights of people who are subject to Regulated Restrictive Practices in Victoria are protected and appropriate standards are complied with; and

-• the authorisation of chemical and environmental restraint and the approval for the use of seclusion, mechanical and physical restraint in Victoria.
+• the authorisation of chemical and environmental restraint and the approval for the use of mechanical and physical restraint in Victoria.

 5. Communication